Pelvi Health App Logo Pelvi Health Download Now

 Devices, Biofeedback, and When to Use Them

-• Electrical stimulation can help in select cases when prescribed by a clinician.
+• Electrical stimulation in select cases with clinician guidance.

 Deep dive: Common Pelvic Floor Exercise Mistakes.